mmikowski/jquery.event.ue/README.md

 - long-press drag start, move, and end
 - zoom start, zoom move, zoom end

-Notice the event object is a little different, so take care, especially with event delegation.
+Notice the event object is a little different, so take care, especially with event delegation - target is currently different.
 The example HTML should help point the way.

-### utap
+### Taps
 A click or a tap event results in a `utap` event.
 - *Desktop* uses a *short-press Left Mouse Button [LMB]* motion.
 - *Touch* uses a *tap* motion.